CSE370HCI/hci-react-native-tutorial/part5.md

 });
 ```
 > Aside from the different stylesheet we discussed last part, this should look very similar to React code you've written before!

+> Make sure to update the login API route in the onSubmit method to your project's API route!

 The only differences in our component here, compared to our component in pure React, is the names of the components we use!
 Rather tha `<p>` or `<input>` components, we use `<Text>` and `<TextInput>` components.